Dive Into These 13 NJ Swimming Holes This Summer

 One of the larger NJ swimming holes, with 178 acres to explore and three lakes, there is much to discover and enjoy at the Darlington County Park in Mahwah.
 Two of the lakes offer swimming while the other allows fishing.
 The area features sand beaches, lawns to play on, a picnic area, a playground for children, places to play games like tennis and handball, and much more.
 Three are even large, blow-up attractions for children and adults to play on and jump off of.

-The park is currently open on weekends from 10 a.m. to 6 p.m. and is planned to open on weekdays starting June 28.
+The park is currently open from 10 a.m. to 7 p.m. .
 View their website for ticket prices.

 5. Highlands Natural Swimming Pool, Ringwood